Stuycs-K/final-project-9-anwars-yamm/WORKLOG.md

 beginning on graphical interface, layout decided upon for two players created a grid that will eventually display the letter tiles, currently displays word bonuses(color)

+### date 5/30

+finished board graphical interface, grid displays both active and board and bonuses. new features added: adding to active, moving active to board, constructors and functionality for letter edited.
+Next step, gamifying the turns and board